RealTimeLogic/Xedge32/doc/source/misc.rst

         * ``irq``: The GPIO pin number for the interrupt request signal of the W5500 chip.
         * ``freq``: The clock frequency (in Hz) of the SPI bus.

-You can also call this function to disconnect from a network by calling it without arguments, or to connect to a new network.
+You can also call this function to disconnect from a network by not providing the ``cfg`` configuration table argument.
+For WiFi, you may call this function with new configuration options to switch to another network.

 esp32.sdcard(clk, cmd, d0)
 ---------------------------